michelangeloxo/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+ The difference is that map() utilizes return values and actually returns a new Array of the same size. the forEach() method doesn't actually return anything (undefined).
+It simply calls a provided function on each element in your array.
+This callback is allowed to mutate the calling array

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? function return some value but method doesn't return anything .

 3. What is closure?
+closure gives you access to an outer function's scope from an inner function.

-4. Describe the four rules of the 'this' keyword.
+4. Describe the four rules of the 'this' keyword. global binding = window implicit binding = binding to a specific new binding = binding to new objects from other objects explicit binding = binding explicitly from other objects/constructors

 5. Why do we need super() in an extended class?
+The super keyword is used to access and call functions on an object's parent.
 ## Project Set up

 Follow these steps to set up and work on your project: